 St Laurence's Church Roof

-Next year will mark the 150th anniversary of the reopening of St Laurence’s Church following the comprehensive renovation carried out in 1867-68 when our Victorian forbears added aisles to the north and south transepts, removed the plaster ceilings to expose the mediaeval roof timbers and replaced all the roofs with new battens to support the tiles and new interior plaster infill between the rafters.
+This year marks the 150th anniversary of the reopening of St Laurence’s Church following the comprehensive renovation carried out in 1867-68 when our Victorian forbears added aisles to the north and south transepts, removed the plaster ceilings to expose the mediaeval roof timbers and replaced all the roofs with new battens to support the tiles and new interior plaster infill between the rafters.

 Their work made the building weatherproof, enlarged it to meet the needs of the growing town and left us with the structure we see today.
 Although the church’s interior was reordered in 2010 with new chairs, heating, lighting and plaster to make it more suitable for contemporary use, little has been done to the exterior and the ravages of both time and Shropshire weather have taken their toll.
 The roofs have remained largely untouched in the last 150 years; the mortar which secures the roof tiles is crumbling, roof battens are decaying and iron nails are rusting.
 The consequences can be seen in the numerous tiles which have slipped out of place and the many areas of fallen plaster which have been patched in the nave.
 Most tiles pre-date the 1868 renovation and lack the nail-holes which nowadays would be used to anchor them to the battens; these tiles have served well but will not continue to do so for much longer.
 Many of the nails which secure the plaster lath have rusted through, leaving some areas of ceiling perilously loose.